djotaku/adventofcode/2020/Day_02/readme.md

     2-9 c: ccccccccc is invalid: both position 2 and position 9 contain c.

 How many passwords are valid according to the new interpretation of the policies?

+Answer: 352

+## Commentary / Approach to the Problem
+When I first worked on this problem in Python in 2020 (during AoC), I merely used Python built-ins for part 1.
+I used split to create lists with the policy, min, and max.
+It worked just fine and the input wasn't too computationally complex.
+I think if I were working the problem in 2021, I'd use a regex to grab the values and have a less complex set of lists.

+I think most of what I did for part 2 with Python makes sense but might have been easier to follow if I'd started with a simpler part 1.

+## What I Learned

+### Generic

+### Python
+- Nothing

+### Ruby

+### Perl